-It’s now less than a week till Christmas – and I just thought I would throw out one more delicious recipe for you guys if you fancied it.
-Something incredible easy to makes something you will probably be able to make with the stuff already in your cupboard, and something everyone will love.
-Gingerbread Rocky Road!
+It’s now less than a week until Christmas – and I just thought I would throw out one more delicious recipe for you guys if you fancied it.
+Something incredible easy to makes something you will probably be able to make with the stuff already in your cupboard, and something everyone will love. gingerbread rocky road!

 As always, I buy these cute little gingerbread men from the supermarket.
 Nearly all supermarkets sell mini gingerbread men in the festive time, and I love them!
 You can easily bake your own to use, but I just love how easy and detailed these little biscuits are!

 For the rocky road itself, I followed the standard idea of chocolate, butter and syrup.
 Some people give me weird comments by saying “how can you add in more sugar with the syrup too” but honestly once you have tried this method you will adore it.